Payment Flow and Custom Development

 activePlanId

-, reflecting the plan the user purchased and current subscription status, and should not be modifiedtotalAvailableCredits
+table, reflecting the plan purchased by the user and current subscription status, and should not be modifiednextCreditDate

 ,subscriptionCreditsBalance